-- Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children. - Please note, there is only nap time for Toddlers during Kids Kamp.
+Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children.

 EARLY INTERVENTION PROGRAM

 This program, in partnership with Alberta Education, serves children with exceptional learning needs.
 These include: mild to severe delays or difficulties including physical, mental, emotional, social or behavioral needs.